 Scooters VS CityCycle, Uber and Student One Bikes

 To get from Student One Wharf Street to the Brisbane Square Library on a scooter it will cost $4.30.
 An Uber would be $7-8, CityCycle is free for trips under 30 minutes and Student One bikes are free from reception (for Student One residents).

 CityCycle trips under 30 minutes are free, or for your best value for money you can get a casual pass for $2 for access for 24 hours, or pay a student membership with a monthly access fee of $3.
 If you aren’t after a pass or membership it will cost you $2 for between 31 and 60 minutes and then $5 for each additional 30 minutes.
 You must be 17 or older to join and are required by law to wear a helmet.
 On CityCycle bikes, every second bike provides a helmet for free, subject to availability.

 Uber riders will be charged a $2 base fare, $0.55 booking fee and then $0.38 per minute plus $1.15 per km.
 Minimum trip cost is $7.50.

-Student One bikes are free to rent from Student One reception.
+Student One residents can rent bikes free from Student One reception.
 You’ll need to bring your own helmet and return the bike keys to reception.